 The structural formula of bromocriptine is shown below:

-Bromocriptine mesylate is a white or slightly colored fine crystalline powder with a molecular formula of C32H40BrN5O5∙CH4SO3 and a molecular weight of 750.72.
-Cycloset tablets contain bromocriptine mesylate USP in an amount equivalent to 0.8 of bromocriptine.
+Bromocriptine mesylate in Cycloset is a white or slightly colored micronized crystalline powder with a molecular formula of C32H40BrN5O5∙CH4SO3 and a molecular weight of 750.72.
+Cycloset Tablets contain bromocriptine mesylate USP in an amount equivalent to 0.8 mg. of bromocriptine.
 Each tablet contains the following inactive ingredients: lactose, corn starch, magnesium stearate, colloidal silicon dioxide, and citric acid.